Learning-based Online Optimization for Autonomous Mobility-on-Demand Fleet Control: Experimental Design

 Our case study focuses on an online \gls*{abk:amod} control problem for the New York City Taxi data set \citep{TLC} from the year~2015.
 We chose the year 2015 as it is the most recent year with exact recordings of starting and destination locations from ride requests, and restrict the simulation area to Manhattan.
 We model vehicle movements with exact longitude and latitude values.
 To avoid a computational overload for on-the-fly computation of driving times, we use a look-up table to retrieve the distance and the time needed to drive from a starting location to a destination location.
 We base this look-up table on data from Uber Movement for the year 2020 (Data retrieved from Uber Movement, (c) 2022 Uber Technologies, Inc., https://movement.uber.com.), which accounts for traffic conditions accordingly.
 Each location in this look-up table is specified by a rather small square cell of size \lookUpX~meters~$\times$ \lookUpY~meters.
 If the starting and destination locations are in the same cell, we assume a line distance and an average driving speed of \averageDrivingSpeed~kilometers per hour.
 The rebalancing cells are specified by larger square cells of size \rebalancingX~meters~$\times$ \rebalancingY~meters to represent rebalancing areas.

 We only consider weekdays as we assume different travel behavior on weekends, and focus on an \gls*{abk:amod} system operating for one hour from~9~AM till~10~AM.
 We assume a system time period of~\systemTimePeriod~minute such that the central controller can apply dispatching and rebalancing actions every minute.
 We split data into disjoint sets of training data, validation data, and testing data.
 The training data and the validation data comprise 5 working days~$\times$~1~hour of request data, and the testing data comprises~20 working days~$\times$~1~hour of request data.
+We stop the training after 70 training iterations or a maximum of 70~hours of training time.
+When discussing results, we report the averaged results over the testing data.

 To further speed up the computation times of our \gls*{abk:k-dSPP} algorithm, we apply sparsification techniques to sparsify the \gls*{abk:CO}-layer-digraph.
 For a detailed description of this sparsification, we refer to Appendix~\ref{appendix:Sparsification}.
 For our specific case study, we finally only include an arc in the \gls*{abk:CO}-layer-digraph if the distance to the next request is below~\distanceSparsification~kilometers, and if the next request is reachable within~\temporalSparsification~seconds.
 These thresholds permit to significantly sparsen our digraph but have hardly any effect on the solution quality.
 Note that these thresholds are problem and instance specific and should be recalibrated for other use cases.